Pasdar (IRGC): Perpetuation of the Iranian Revolution

 The role of the Pasdars has been very important and vital in the continuation of the Islamic Revolution of Iran.
 According to the founder of Islamic Republic of Iran, Ruhollah Khomeini, since the Islamic Republic is a trust placed in the hands of the Islamic Revolutionary Guard Corps (IRGC), and defending the Islamic Revolution as well as confronting the conspiracies of Islam's enemies are their duties, the IRGC is a source of honor for Muslims and a shield against the country's threats.
 Therefore, he consistently praised the IRGC's constructive role and courageous support for the system and the revolution.

 Fighting against subversive and counter-revolutionary elements and movements is another important duty of the IRGC,[49] which Khomeini believed they performed well during the early years of the Islamic Revolution.
 As he acknowledged, when the country was in dire need of security and lacked an intelligence and security organization, the IRGC made significant efforts to discover and dismantle the headquarters of hypocrites and hostile groups.

+We must thank the Revolutionary Guards (Pasdars) — these prosperous and hardworking young people who were once among the deprived.
+These individuals served the country, rose up, and it was through their efforts that this movement reached its current stage.

+Ruhollah Khomeini, Sahifeh Imam, Volume 7, Page 475.

 Following the victory of the Iranian Revolution of 1979, certain groups and organizations exploited ethnic tensions to foment rebellion and conflict in various regions of Iran.
 However, the Revolutionary Guards, at the cost of many martyrs, successfully cleared these areas of counter-revolutionaries and restored security.
 This earned the Revolutionary Guards greater approval from Ruhollah Khomeini.
 Among other atrocities, counter-revolutionary elements beheaded several IRGC members during the month of Ramadan.
 In recognition of these martyrs, Khomeini declared that military and law enforcement forces, including the IRGC, were unafraid of martyrdom, and that the IRGC members who were beheaded in Paveh and other locations would be granted eternal life.
-The era of the Iran-Iraq war was marked by numerous acts of sacrifice, martyrdom, and bravery by IRGC members, which Khomeini also praised.
-In the final days of Khomeini's life, he expressed gratitude to the IRGC members for their efforts and sacrifices throughout the eight years of the Iran-Iraq war (called "Sacred Defense" among Iranian).
+The era of the Iran–Iraq War was marked by numerous acts of sacrifice, martyrdom, and bravery by IRGC members, which Khomeini also praised.
+In the final days of Khomeini's life, he expressed gratitude to the IRGC members for their efforts and sacrifices throughout the eight years of the Iran–Iraq War (called "Sacred Defense" among Iranians).